andizq/pcafactory/examples/cldB_cloudfactory/README.rst

 * There are also supernova explosions randomly distributed all over the Galaxy.
 * There is also chemical evolution of CO and Hydrogen species; sink particles representing star-forming regions; radiative heating and cooling and galactic differential rotation.

-Find full details of the simulation setup of this and other types of cloud complexes in the Cloud Factory series of papers (I, II)
+Find full details of the simulation setup of this and other types of cloud complexes in the Cloud Factory series of papers (`I <https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1594S/abstract>`_, `II <https://ui.adsabs.harvard.edu/abs/2021MNRAS.500.5268I/abstract>`_)

-These simulations are powered by a customised version of the AREPO code (Springel+2010)
+These simulations are powered by a customised version of the AREPO code (`Springel, 2010 <https://ui.adsabs.harvard.edu/abs/2010MNRAS.401..791S/abstract>`_)

 pcafactory-data repository
 --------------------------